Planning with Asana calendar

 - When to use Calendar vs. Timeline

 What’s on your calendar for today?
 This week?
 This month?
-If you can’t readily see your schedule and deadlines, things can slip through the cracks, or you can get overloaded.
-With Asana, you can see tasks and projects on a calendar to help you manage your time, workload, and deadlines.
+With Asana you can see tasks and projects on a calendar to help you manage your time, workload, and deadlines.

 There are a few different Calendar Views in Asana.
-You can see your personal task list, any project, and all your team’s projects in calendar format.
-It’s also visible in our mobile app so you can quickly review or reschedule work when you’re away from your desk.
+You can see your personal task list and projects on a calendar.
+The next time a teammates asks if you have bandwidth, double check your calendar in My Tasks.
+Calendar is also visible in our mobile app so you can quickly review or reschedule work when you’re away from your desk.

 For planning projects on a deadline, try Timeline instead.
 It will help you manage dependencies, have a solid schedule before you start, and keep your team on track as work changes.

-- If you prefer to see all your tasks in Calendar View, set it as your default view.
+- If you prefer to see all your tasks in Calendar View, set it as your default view in My Tasks or a project.

 - Create new tasks by double clicking on the due date you want.
 Or mark tasks complete by hovering over them on their due date and clicking on the check mark that appears.